A B O U T

 As a commitment to weaving ever evolving, anti-oppressive practices into this project, approximately half of the herbal remedies grown and made are offered at-cost and for free when possible.
 At-cost pricing means that the cost of materials gets covered and there is no profit made.

-At-cost remedies go directly to Tara's clients and community who hold identity as low/no income Queer & Trans folks, Two Spirit People, sex working folks, and low income Movement workers, organizers and activists.
+At-cost remedies go directly to Tara's clients and community who hold identity as low/no income Queer & Trans folks and 2 Spirit People, low/no income single parents, low/no income people living with disabilities, and low/no income Movement workers and community organizers.

-No cost remedies are distributed at anti-oppression demonstrations via Street Medic work, are offered up to pop-up healing clinics and Healing Justice fundraisers throughout Turtle Island (north america), and are shared with street involved people through personal relationships and through grassroots community outreach.
+No cost remedies are distributed via Street Medic work, are offered up to pop-up healing clinics and Healing Justice fundraisers throughout Turtle Island (north america), and are shared with houseless people through personal relationships and through grassroots community outreach.

 In solidarity with those who are most impacted by the oppressions of settler colonialism and white supremacy, priority for at-cost and free-of-cost remedies always goes to lower income Black People and Indigenous People.

-As an Irish person who benefits from labour and resources that have been stolen from Black communities, consultations are offered free of charge and a share of all medicines grown are available at-cost for Black People.
+As a white Irish person who benefits from labour and resources that have been systemically stolen from Black communities, consultations are offered free of charge and a share of all medicines grown are available at-cost for Black People, on request.

-Tara Ní Máirín (they/them) is a traditional herbalist and medicine grower who creates remedies based in Irish plant medicine traditions.
-They have been offering free, low cost and sliding-scale medicines and community care for the past 20 years.
+Tara Ní Máirín (they/them) is a queer intersex Femme and a traditional herbalist who grows medicines, shares knowledge and creates remedies based in Irish plant medicine traditions.
+They have been growing and offering free, low cost and sliding-scale herbal medicines for the past 20 years.

-As a survivor who studies the impacts of trauma, Tara's work is rooted in a harm reduction approach that honours supporting folks where they are at.
-As a person living with chronic pain and fluctuating dis/abilities, Tara holds much experience in working with herbal therapies to reduce and regulate pain levels.
-They come from a lower working class background and are committed to keeping their rates as accessibly-priced as possible.
+Tara is a trauma survivor who studies the impacts that trauma can have on minds, bodies and spirits.
+Their work is rooted in a harm reduction approach that looks like respecting and supporting folks where they are at.
+As a person living with chronic pain and disability, Tara holds much experience in working with herbal therapies to reduce and regulate pain levels.

-Tara was raised in a Irish family who settled in Dish With One Spoon Territory, coming from english occupied Northern Ireland.
-Their fam have long been engaged in anti-colonial resistance and they hope to honour and continue that legacy.
+Tara grew up in a working class Irish family settled in Dish With One Spoon territory, coming from english occupied Northern Ireland.
+Their fam have long been involved in anti-colonial organizing and it is Tara's intention to honour this legacy.